JasonPan/swapi-service/README.md

 1. Cost optimisation can be considered out of scope, as long as within reason.
 2. High throughput requirement of the system is assumed - e.g. higher than the 10K / day limit that SWAPI imposes.
 3. There is a desire that once rate-limiting of the target service is reached, that requests do not begin to fail with e.g. an 429 status.
 Instead, the system can be designed to be event-driven and allow data requests to be scheduled in the background.
+4. While the SWAPI API service itself is quite small (acoording to [their own statistics](https://swapi.dev/about), only 260 resources), for the purposes of extensibility and scalability, it is assumed that the system needs to tolerate a large number of target resources, such that they cannot all be cached for fast retrieval and to side-step the rate-limiting issue.

 Fundamentally, the system that needs to be designed consists of two components:
 1. An HTTP-based API gateway, to allow requests to be received and responded.